-5.1 Full-time Employee.
-An employee who is classified as full-time on the Employer's personnel records and who works on a regularly scheduled basis forty (40) hours per week or eighty (80) hours in any fourteen (14) day period and who has successfully completed the required probationary period.
+5.5 Full-time Nurse.
+A nurse who works on a regularly scheduled basis at least forty (40) hours per week or eighty (80) hours in any fourteen (14) day period and who has successfully completed the required probationary period.

-5.2 Part-time Employee.
-An employee who is regularly scheduled to work on a continuing basis less than forty (40) hours per week or less than eighty (80) hours within a fourteen (14) day period and who has successfully completed the required probationary period.
+5.6 Part-time Nurse.
+A nurse who is regularly scheduled to work on a continuing basis less than forty (40) hours per week, or less than eighty (80) hours within a fourteen day period and who has successfully completed the required probationary period.

-5.3 Per Diem Employee.
-An employee classified without an assigned FTE who is hired to work on an intermittent basis or during any period when additional work of any nature requires a temporarily augmented work force or in the event of an emergency, or to relieve regular employees because of illness, leave of absence, or to work during holidays or vacation periods.
-Per diem staff shall be paid in accordance with the wage rates set forth in Article 12, Compensation of this Agreement plus a fifteen percent (15%) wage differential in lieu of benefits.
-Per diem staff shall receive longevity steps and shall be eligible for standby, callback, shift differentials, lead pay, preceptor pay, weekend premium pay, certification pay and continuing education and professional development expenses.
-Seniority shall accrue based upon all hours worked but shall not be applicable during employment as a per diem employee.
-After return to or upon acquiring full-time or part-time status, any prior benefit accruals shall be reinstated for benefit eligibility purposes.
-Per diem staff may be pre-scheduled for a shift, but only after regularly scheduled staff assigned to that unit have had the opportunity to sign up for additional (non-overtime) shift(s).
-Per diem staff will not be regularly utilized in lieu of filling or creating regular full-time and/or part-time positions.
-In the event of low census, per diem staff will be cancelled in accordance with Article 10.4.1, Low Census/Reduction in Hours.
+5.7 Per Diem Nurse.
+A nurse classified without an assigned FTE who is hired to work on an intermittent basis or during any period when additional work of any nature requires a temporarily augmented work force, or in the event of an emergency or employee absenteeism.
+Per diem nurses shall be paid in accordance with the wage rates set forth in Article 11 of this Agreement plus a fifteen percent (15%) wage differential in lieu of benefits.
+Per diem nurses shall receive longevity steps and shall be eligible for standby, callback, shift differentials, charge pay, preceptor pay, weekend premium pay, certification pay and continuing education and professional development expenses.
+Seniority shall accrue based upon all hours worked but shall not be applicable during employment as a per diem nurse.
+After return to or upon acquiring fulltime or part-time status, any prior benefit accruals shall be reinstated for benefit eligibility purposes.
+Per diem nurses may be pre-scheduled for a shift, but only after regularly scheduled nurses assigned to that unit have had the opportunity to sign up for additional (non-overtime) shift(s).
+Per diem nurses will not be regularly utilized in lieu of filling or creating regular fulltime and/or part-time positions.
+In the event of low census, per diem nurses will be cancelled in accordance with Article 9.1, Low Census.